 Trainees

-Trainee employees in the State under the age of 20 years have the right to receive a sub-minimal wage at the rate of $4.25 per hour for the first 90 days of employment under Michigan minimum wage legislation.
-The law also oversees any act of the employers of replacing any employee to hire young employees at a lower salary rate.
+Trainee employees in the State under the age of 20 years have the right to receive a sub-minimum wage at the rate of $4.25 per hour for the first 90 days of employment under Michigan minimum wage legislation.
+The law also oversees any act of employers replacing any employee to hire young employees at a lower salary rate.

 Learners